Origami needs the dieline elements to perfectly connect each other. This means a cut or crease line should start exactly where the other one ends.

 Placing a vertex at the connection point resolves any possible issues and that’s what the second rule is about.
 Just make sure there is no another vertex really close to that one, so Origami doesn’t have to merge them.

-Make sure that every dieline element begins and ends exactly at the vertex on another dieline element.
+Make sure that every dieline element begins and ends exactly on the vertex of another element.

 Want More Hints?